dicksont/array-etc/README.md

 }
 ```

-#### Caveats
+#### Limitations
 This implementation was designed for simple arrays.
-It will work for DAG nested arrays as well.
+It should work for DAG nested arrays as well.
 However, it might not return for complex arrays with circular dependencies.

 ## Technical Support